 Positivity rate = 7 day moving average of people who have tested positive by a PCR test / (7 day moving average of people who have a positive PCR test + 7 day moving average of people who have a negative PCR test)

-Positivity rate = 7 day moving average of people who have a positive PCR test / (7 day moving average of positive cases + 7 day moving average of people who have a negative PCR test)
+Positivity rate = 7 day moving average of PCR laboratory specimens that returned a positive PCR test / 7 day moving average of all PCR laboratory specimens tested

-The result is that if you compare our positivity rates to the rates calculated by John Hopkins, you may see slight differences.
 We are constantly reviewing our calculation and may update our formula based on expert advice and as new data becomes available.
+In addition, as described above, there are many reasons to be cautious when interpreting our positivity rates.

 Why is your positivity rate for Pennsylvania different from the Pa.
 Department of Health?